sunchipsster1/ConSpec/3DOrangeTree/README.md

 # ConSpec on the OrangeTree task

 ## Information
-The 3D environments were built in SilicoLabs Experimenter software (https://www.silicolabs.ca/), which is based on the Unity framework.
+The 3D environments were designed and built in SilicoLabs Experimenter software (https://www.silicolabs.ca/), which is built on top of Unity.

 This code is built on top of the basic PPO code taken from the repository: https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail

-The interface between the environment and Pytorch was built on top of ML agents: https://github.com/Unity-Technologies/ml-agents
+The interface between the environment and Pytorch was built on top of ML-agents: https://github.com/Unity-Technologies/ml-agents

 ## Installation